alphagov/government-service-design-manual/browsers-and-devices/index.md

 theme: understanding-your-audience
 status: draft
 ---

-#Designing for browsers and devices

 Services should be universally accessible, regardless of how the user is choosing to access digital services.

+##Guidance

 Due to the large range of browsers, devices and resolutions of access routes, it is to be expected and accepted that the experience will differ as technical capabilities and appropriate user experience on these browsers vary, as such, it is expected that you will verify that your service works across a representative range of these devices and browsers and accomodations for creating acceptable experiences across each should be made, as appropriate.

-##Guidance

-###Verified browsers
+##Verified browsers

 These are the browsers we recommend testing on when developing your service.
 This recommended testing list expects testing on a sample of browsers created within the last 3 years that cover the largest representation of the user base.